-Editorial Note: Three months ago we launched an AbbVie campaign and followed it up with a petition calling on AbbVie ad InterMune to drop their action against EMA.
+Editorial Note: Three months ago we launched an AbbVie campaign and followed it up with a petition calling on AbbVie and InterMune to drop their action against EMA (European Medicines Agency).
 The hope was to raise awareness of this critically important issue that had been sailing beneath the radar.

 Over 6000 of you from more than 120 countries responded.

 This interim judgement is not a victory.
 It may be more a stay of execution.
 See links here for how things are playing out in the press for example.
 But it does mean that for the moment EMA is open for business again – except for Humira trials – so anyone who can should now access any trial data they can in case the window closes again.

 ———- Forwarded message ———-

 I have written a number of times over the past months to keep you informed of developments in the AbbVie and Intermune cases.

 There is an important news I would like to share with you concerning the appeal procedures lodged by the EMA in Cases C-389/13 (P) R and C-390/13 (P) R.

 As you recall, early in July this year the EMA lodged appeals against the Orders of the President of the General Court suspending the decisions to disclose under Regulation (EC) No 1049/2001 documents contained in the dossier for marketing authorisation of the medicinal products Humira and Esbriet.